 I recall asking Japanese managers how they handled employees whose weaknesses became apparent and impeded performance.
 Their response was swift and sensible: When you hire an individual for life, they explained, you must always determine and work with all the strengths that individual has.
 The various gaps will come out in time, they added, but the more you concentrate on what that employee can perform well, the easier it is to find him or her a productive, satisfying place within your company.

 Anyone who has ever competed against Japanese companies will tell you they are formidable and able to win business the world over.
-Yet unlike US companies that shed workers who become expendable because their skills and talents are no longer a perfect match, Japanese companies manage to find productive utilizations for such employees.
+Yet unlike US companies that shed workers that become expendable because their skills and talents are no longer a perfect match, Japanese companies manage to find productive utilizations for such employees.

 How?
 By focusing on each employee’s strengths and by concentrating solely on how best to deploy those strengths.
 In the Japanese system, evaluations of weaknesses are not very useful.
 So should it be with you.
 As it is for Japanese employers, your employment of yourself is for your entire career; identifying and cultivating your strengths is the surest way for you to compete successfully.

-Everyone has their own bundle of gifts—the abilities, skills, talents, and qualities unique to them.
+Everyone has their own bundle of gifts — the abilities, skills, talents and qualities unique to them.
 Identifying your personal attributes and recognizing what you have to offer is the first step; these assets constitute your career strengths.
 Cultivating them and sharing these qualities, instead of dwelling on your weak points, will ultimately bear fruit and pave the way to stronger leadership.

 Doing so will also bring out the real you.
 Better for you to always conduct business as your real self, presenting your strengths, rather than in a contrived or artificial manner designed to hide your weaknesses.
 Attempting to package yourself in a particular way or representing a brand image of yourself which appeals to you sends a poor signal.
 Others will sense it immediately, and it will fail to inspire the trust and confidence in you that you seek from them.